Parcel-NExT/Parcel_NExT/Wiki/Libraries/Parcel Standard Libraries.md

 PENDING, might provide some as simple utility functions and mini-frameworks, and other more evolved ones and dedicated Parcel Original Frameworks.
 Used for things like doing time-domain simulation with custom codes (as lambdas) for stock trading, physics simulation, and other stuff.

+## (Experimental) Deep Learning

+Yes, Parcel will be the first programming platform that's AI-native: come with deep learning tools out of the box. <!--(Remark) Actually, both MATLAB and Mathematica had it - that's the hullmark of a 4th generation programming language. -->

 ## (Toy) (Excel) Neural Networks -> Inference Engine

 Those are implemented either as a single spreadsheet, or as neural network graph.
 This part of the package is known as "macros" - those are auto-expanding networks instead of a single node.
 The way we can implement this is to either use MiniParcel or Gospel (Console) Commands (.gc) by sending those to the front-end.
 Alternatively, we could also utilize the same dedicated communication channel for "Load File" behaviors.